 From my experience at Thingyan, it lasted the full week and there was no escaping the chaos.
 It’s fun, but it’s also exhausting, and after a few days you’ll probably lock yourself inside.
-Luckily I had goggles after taking on the Rickshaw Run in India to protect me front he blasts to the face.
+Luckily I had goggles after taking on the Rickshaw Run in India to protect me from the blasts to my face.

 Arrival & Getting Around

-Buses: This was how we mainly traveled through Myanmar.
-There are fancy VIP buses that are cheap and much comfier than I’ve had in Thailand, with reclining seats, blankets, and snacks offered.
+Buses: This was how Ryan mainly traveled through Myanmar.
+There are fancy VIP buses that are cheap and much comfier than much of Southeast Asia, with reclining seats, blankets, and snacks offered.
 Now that there is a main highway that runs from Yangon all the way to Mandalay, the road north isn’t too dicey.